June/July 2020 Issue

 Opportunities to Make a Difference Across the Food Supply Chain

-Food loss and waste are defined as the decrease in quality of food along its supply chain.1 Globally, 1.3 billion tons of food—one-third of all food that’s produced for human consumption—is lost or wasted each year.2-4 Meanwhile, about 2 billion people globally are overweight, and nearly 1 billion are
+Food loss and waste are defined as the decrease in quantity or quality of food along its supply chain.1 Globally, 1.3 billion tons of food—one-third of all food that’s produced for human consumption—is lost or wasted each year.2-4 Meanwhile, about 2 billion people globally are overweight, and nearly 1 billion are

 undernourished, highlighting the inefficiencies and inequities in food distribution.5,6